difiore/Intro_to_R_Reader/_book/12_Machine_Learning.md

 ```

 ```
-## [1] 0.798782
+## [1] 0.8206364
 ```

 Even higher!

+We aren't going to get further into supervised learning methods, as other methods - such as neural networks - require a little more conceptual backing than I'm willing to dive into in this space.
+If you want to learn more, the textbook [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Seventh%20Printing.pdf) is a good place to start, with a free PDF online.

 Note, by the way, that we are _barely_ scratching the surface of what `caret` can do - there's a full book on this package [at this link](https://topepo.github.io/caret/index.html), though fair warning, it's a little intimidating.

-We also aren't getting further into supervised learning methods, as other methods - such as neural networks - require a little more conceptual backing than I'm willing to dive into in this space.
+## Unsupervised Learning
+By contrast to supervised learning, unsupervised learning does not make predictions on new groups.
+Instead, the focus of unsupervised techniques is to discover patterns in the data - to see if there are groups or patterns to be identified in the variables you have collected.
+It can often be used as a part of exploratory analyses and inspire further questions.

+If that all sounds rather squishy to you, it is - which is one of the hardest parts about unsupervised techniques.
+As there is no obvious metric to objectively evaluate these models - after all, we aren't making predictions, so there's no use for test datasets in evaluating our outputs - and no obvious true answer we can gut-check against.

+As such, unsupervised learning can be incredibly difficult, and requires a strong background in other statistical analyses - putting it somewhat beyond the scope of this reader.
+If you're interested in learning more, chapters 6 and 10 of [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Seventh%20Printing.pdf) provide a great introduction using R.